EAST-Blue/example-op-return-coin/README.md

+# About Eastlayer

+Eastlayer is a decentralized data layer for Bitcoin.
+Eastlayer offers smart indexes, where developers can easily deploy custom indexing logic to process data from Bitcoin.
+Developers can write smart indexes with AssemblyScript and deploy it directly into Eastlayer, making the development and deployment of custom indexes seamlessly.

+Eastlayer is an app-chain with BFT+ consensus, where each proposed block includes Bitcoin latest hash to maintain the guarantee of data integrity between Eastlayer and Bitcoin network.
+This approach also makes Eastlayer able to handle Bitcoin reorganization.

 # Example of Eastlayer's Smart Index (Coin using OP_RETURN)

 Using the Smart Index, anyone has the ability to create their own metaprotocol and have it indexed in a decentralized manner.
 This means that developers can design and implement unique protocols that suit their specific needs, and these protocols will be indexed without relying on a central authority.